 Alternative was cool.
 It was "in".
 It was enormously popular.
 And every week there seemed to be a new "Alternative" band with a hit song on main-stream radio.
 This was a recipe doomed to yield a plethora of one-hit-wonders, and the majority of these bands failed to last much longer than one or two albums.
 In a way it's a shame because many of these bands produced a great album or two, and most of the music on each one was generally overlooked in favor of the band's one big hit.

 So rewind with me here and let's check out some hidden gems from this era of rock music:

 Counting Blue Cars.
 This song was a great hit about spiritual self searching.

 -Charlie Brown's Parents (this is the lesser known follow-up single, a heavier, faster song)

 -Moisture (a head-trippy sounding song, a bit like Pink Floyd at the beginning, but they speed up the tempo in a couple spots)

-The song you might have heard: Lie On Lie.
+Lie On Lie.
 This song features a great blend of acoustic and electric guitars, and lyrics focused on social-psychological issues.
 Although I find this band to be good songwriters the critical part of me has to admit their vocalist doesn't have much range, and sometimes comes off as monotone.
 Still, the songs themselves are good enough to track down and add to you i-pod library.

 The other songs worth checking out: